 In order to explain the nature and extent of The Problem, we created The School Of Kindness as a vehicle to re-educate people, most of whom don't really know about the mess we're in, let alone understand it - not through any fault of their own, but because the 1% don't want them to understand.
-For further information about this vitally important project, go here: SCHOOL OF KINDNESS
+For further information about this vitally important project please follow this link: School of Kindness

 Our proposal for a humane and practical solution to The Problem is embodied in the People's Constitution, which can be read in its entirety below.

 A very crucial component of any society is how it manages its economy.
 The People's Constitution proposes an economic model we call EnMo Economics.
 Limited space on this page prevents us providing the relevant article which explains this new and radical idea in some detail; we've had to place it instead in our "Recruitment" section - which is obviously not the best place for it.
-However, if you would like to read all about this vitally important subject, please go here: Enmo
+However, if you would like to read all about this vitally important subject, please follow this link: EnMo Economics

 THE PEOPLE'S CONSTITUTION

-The People's Constitution is grounded on one very simple principle:
+The People's Constitution (which can be viewed in full HERE) is grounded on one very simple principle: